Hydrophobia (video game): Reception

-1UP.com's Matt Clark criticised the degree of repetition in the game.
+Clark criticized the degree of repetition in the Xbox 360 version.
 He stated that while using one of many varied ways to dispatch an enemy is fun the first time, the enjoyment loses its luster as the player repeats these actions.
 He further stated that "without the dynamic water effects, Hydrophobia is just a passable Live Arcade title."
 Edge also panned most of the core gameplay, saying "the lacklustre combat, the imprecise platforming, the lack of meaningful feedback, the repetitive hunting for keys to locked doors, the over-fussy map, the intolerable cover system and the poor signposting that will leave even the most attentive player floundering for direction and purpose.
 These factors frustrate, pulling the game time and again under the high mark established by its water."
-GamePro's McKinley Noble cited stiff gameplay controls, awkward action sequences, and dated visuals adding that these weaknesses "do enough harm to sabotage a unique idea."
+Noble cited stiff gameplay controls, awkward action sequences, and dated visuals adding that these weaknesses "do enough harm to sabotage a unique idea."
 Noble further stated that the game "drowns under a sea of irritating technical flaws."
-TeamXbox's Peter Eykemans criticised the game's pacing, stating "when you're forced to kill with just your stun rounds or aren't quite sure where to head next, the entire experience slows down."